TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/2. Manage Dataset Module/README.txt

 Remarks about extraction of raw amplifier data from supported recording formats:

-Neuralynx and Plexon data extraction is fully handled by fieldtrip, see: https://github.com/fieldtrip/fieldtrip.
+Neuralynx data extraction is fully handled by fieldtrip, see: https://github.com/fieldtrip/fieldtrip.
 In the data extraction window the ft_read_header and ft_read_data functions are called with the folder and file the user selected.

 For Open Ephys data formats the Open Ephys Analysis Tools are used, see: https://github.com/open-ephys/open-ephys-matlab-tools/tree/main.
 They are implemented and called through a costume compatibility function called 'Open_Ephys_Load_All_Formats.m'